-Another winter season has come along and I can’t help notice the popularity to venture outside the resort boundary lines and shred in the backcountry.
-I took my very first avalanche safety course 6 years ago, and couldn’t believe how hard it was to find someone even interested in the idea of signing-up and taking the course with me.
-Now everyone seems to have AST 1, the gear and a super keen interest to get out there in the back woods to find the untouched pow!
+Another winter season has come along and I can’t help notice the increased popularity to venture outside the resort boundary lines and shred in the backcountry.
+I took my very first avalanche safety course 6 years ago, and couldn’t believe how hard it was to find someone even interested in the idea of signing-up and taking an AST 1 with me.
+Now, it seems like everyone has their AST 1, the gear and a super keen interest of getting out in the back woods to find the untouched pow!

-My general feeling my first few seasons out there was getting caught in an avalanche every time I sent down a line.
-That could have also been that I didn’t feel comfortable about who I was with, my lack of experience and/or confidence at the time.
-It’s definitely become a humbling sport to tackle and I learn more and more every season in order to progress as a rider.
+My general feeling during my first few seasons in the backcountry was the fear of getting caught in an avalanche every time I sent down a line.
+That could have also been that I didn’t feel comfortable about who I was with, and my lack of experience or confidence at the time.
+It’s definitely become a humbling sport to tackle over the years and I learn more and more every season in order to progress as a rider.

-It’s been pretty incredible to see over the last few years how much information and collected data has become available to the public in this industry.
-I can remember my first few seasons feeling completely lost of where to go, what routes to tackle with my lack of experience, what the snowpack was like around most general areas in western Canada, and the biggest struggle.. finding people to go with.
+It’s been pretty incredible to see in the more recents years how much information and collected data has become available to the public in this industry.
+I can remember my first few seasons feeling completely lost of where to go, what routes to tackle with my lack of experience, not knowing what the snowpack was like around most general areas in western Canada, and the biggest struggle.. finding people to go with!
 Now with a quick 30 second browse on my Avalanche Canada App I can get a general idea of what’s happening out there before even having to asking anyone what the conditions are like.
-With all the available information both online, in books and in published journals, it’s really put a positive impact towards getting out in the backcountry and that you can have an amazing day wherever you go, feel safe knowing what’s good to ski, what the snowpack is like out there and what objectives to avoid.
+With all the available information both online, in books and in published journals.
+It’s really put a positive impact towards getting out in the backcountry and that you can have an amazing day wherever you go by knowing what’s good to ski, what the general snowpack is like out there and what objectives to avoid.

 Regardless of whether you use the information available or not before heading out, skiing in the backcountry is becoming one of the most popular winter trends to add to your buckle list of outdoor activities to get into.
 That being said, once you’re out there it’s you against mother nature and no online forum, blog post or journal can write what the outcome of your day might turn out to be.
-And for that reason after my first few seasons skiing in the backcountry, I decided in order to take some control of my outcome each time I got on that skin track was to stick to my own set of backcountry rules.
+And for that reason after my first few seasons skiing in the backcountry, I decided to take some control of my outcome every time I got out on that skin track by sticking to my own set of backcountry rules.

 - Dig a pit: I can’t even recall the amount of times I’ve been out in the backcountry and see people dropping into lines without even considering what the snowpack is like.
 Digging a pit is probably one of the first skills I really took a hold of from my AST 1 course.
-No matter what Avalanche Canada says on the App, what the backcountry users on my Facebook groups say, or what the snow feels like while I’m skinning up.. we typically take that extra 10-20 mins to dig a pit and check-out the snowpack.
+No matter what Avalanche Canada says on the App, what the backcountry users on my Facebook groups say, or how the snow feels while I’m skinning up, we typically take that extra 10-20 minutes to dig a pit and check-out the full snowpack.
 And to be honest, most of the time it has made a huge impact on what aspects we ski or how high we go before dropping in.
-Bottom line is you’re carrying the tools in your pack and have the background skills to do it anyways, so why not dig?
+Bottom line is you’re carrying the tools in your backpack and have the background skills to do it anyways, so why not dig?

 There’s still plenty of backcountry winter season to be had and lines or objectives to tick off that summit list.
 Let mother nature do its thing and get out there when it’s good!
 Happy shredding 🙂